 Adelaide Festival of Arts (March)

-The Adelaide Festival of Arts has created a strong tradition of innovation since 1960, inspiring celebration and presenting diverse art from across Australia and around the world.
+The Adelaide Festival of Arts has created a strong tradition of innovation since 1960, inspiring, challenging and entertaining artists and performers across theatre, dance, music, visual arts, literature and more.
 Held in the warm South Australian autumn every year, this vital and prestigious celebration of art from around the globe has defined South Australia as the nation’s premier festival state.

 Ten Days on the Island, Tasmania (March)

 Tasmania's flagship celebration of island arts and culture, Ten Days on the Island, boasts a multitude of events in 50 locations across the island.
 Events and activities range across all types of music, dance, visual arts, theatre, literature, food and film.
 Individual artists and companies come from all corners of the globe, and a number of local artists also take part.

 Yilila, winners of 2006 NT Indigenous Music Awards.
 Courtesy of Yilila.